Halieeim/Real-Time-Operating-System/RTOS Notes/README.md

 > * File

 ## Critical Region
-> is a section of code that should not be interrupted (ex: disable interrupt and enable it again after finishing)
+> is a section of code that should not be interrupted.

 ## Kernel
 > is the core of any OS.
 It contains: